Header Ads

 (1) Control Thinking

-In this type of thinking the process of thinking is controlled and regulated.
-Thinking is with, The reality and Towards, goal-directed.
+In this type of thinking, the thought process is controlled and regulated.
+Thinking is with reality and toward a goal.

 (2) Free Thinking

-In this thinking, the thought process is allowed much greater freedom of action.
+In this type of thinking, the thought process is allowed much greater freedom of action.

 3. Imagination